course-details-portlet

 Learning methods and activities

 The course is based on longitudinal teaching.
-The course uses a large degree of student-active forms of learning individually and in groups.
-This can take place using groups, team-based learning, self-study, assignments, seminars, and skills practice.
+The course uses student-active forms of learning, both individually and in groups.
+Learning methods include collaboration in groups, team-based learning, self-study, assignments, seminars, and skills training.
 Lectures and digital learning methods are used when appropriate.

 Compulsory assignments